-13 HONORARY ALDERMEN
+13 HONORARY FREEMAN AND ALDERMEN OF THE BOROUGH

-- 13.1 People who have been conferred with the title "Honorary Alderman" by the full Council shall have the following rights and privileges: - 13.1.1 To enjoy the courtesy title "Alderman" and to be so addressed; - 13.1.2 To receive a badge of office and an illuminated address; - 13.1.3 To wear the badge on civic occasions; - 13.1.4 To have their names entered on the Honorary Alderman Roll; - 13.1.5 To have their names entered on a board containing the names of Honorary Aldermen of the Borough in the corridor near the Council Chamber; - 13.1.6 On request to receive a copy of the Council agenda together with such papers as are available to members of the public for that meeting; - 13.1.7 To have seat at Council Meetings in a block reserved for the use of Honorary Aldermen during public parts of these meetings; - 13.1.8 To have the use, in common with other Councillors, of the Councillors' Room at the Town Hall; - 13.1.9 To be invited to those civic functions to which all Councillors are invited; - 13.1.10 To receive a copy of the Year Book and Diary issued by the Council;
+- 13.1 People who have been conferred with the title "Honorary Freemen" by the Full Council shall have the following rights and privileges: - 13.1.1 To enjoy the courtesy title "Freeman" and to be so addressed; - 13.1.2 To receive an illuminated address; - 13.1.3 To have their names entered on a board containing the names of Freeman of the Borough in the corridor near the Council Chamber; - 13.1.4 To be invited to those civic functions to which all Councillors are invited; - 13.1.5 To enjoy such other privileges as the Council may confer upon them from time to Time. - 13.2 People who have been conferred with the title "Honorary Alderman" by the Full Council shall have the following rights and privileges: - 13.2.1 To enjoy the courtesy title "Alderman" and to be so addressed; - 13.2.2 To receive a badge of office and an illuminated address; - 13.2.3 To wear the badge on civic occasions; - 13.2.4 To have their names entered on the Honorary Alderman Roll; - 13.2.5 To have their names entered on a board containing the names of Honorary Aldermen of the Borough in the corridor near the Council Chamber; - 13.2.6 On request to receive a copy of the Council agenda together with such papers as are available to members of the public for that meeting; - 13.2.7 To have seat at Council Meetings in a block reserved for the use of Honorary Aldermen during public parts of these meetings; - 13.2.8 To have the use, in common with other Councillors, of the Members Room at the Town Hall; - 13.2.9 To be invited to those civic functions to which all Councillors are invited; - 13.2.10 To receive a list of Council meeting dates;

-- 13.1.11 In common with other past and present Councillors, to have the flag flown at half-mast above the Town Hall from the date of death to the date of interment; - 13.1.12 To be accorded the same rights to a Civic Funeral as would apply in the case of a serving Councillor; - 13.1.13 To enjoy such other privileges as the Council may confer upon them from time to time.
+- 13.2.11 In common with other past and present Councillors, to have the flag flown at half-mast above the Town Hall from the date of death to the date of interment; - 13.2.12 To be accorded the same rights to a Civic Funeral as would apply in the case of a serving Councillor; - 13.2.13 To enjoy such other privileges as the Council may confer upon them from time to time.